Some practical insights on how to manage contracts in a large multinational group.

 When you have installed your solution, it is time to set up a reporting process and appoint people that should have access to perform different tasks.

 It is important to have flexibility to give people different access rights.
 Some people should perhaps only have access to view contracts of a certain type whereas others should have access to edit them but only if they belong to a certain security level.
-Being able to manage access on a detailed level is important to ensure that you are able to work with a system effectively and are able to include all contracts.
+Being able to manage access on a detailed level is important to secure that you are able to work with a system effectively and are able to include all contracts.

 In order to avoid missing any information or actions that should be taken for a contract, it is also important to appoint one or more responsible people for each contract.
 These people will then always be responsible for tending to that contract and making sure that nothing is missed, a task where the system should provide automatic support.